4th of July Word Wall Cards

 4th of July Word Wall Cards – Spanish

-Use the word wall daily to practice words in a fun way by chanting, and clapping the syllables.
-Once you introduce all the words, you can also play a matching game, having your children match the written word with the picture.
-This activity will not only help them recognize printed words but also will help them develop one-to-one correspondence and creating sets skills.
+Use the word wall daily to practice words in a fun way by chanting and clapping the syllables.
+Once you introduce all the words, you can also play a matching game by having your children match the written word to the picture.
+This activity will not only help them recognize printed words but also develop one-to-one correspondence and set-creation skills.

-As the children interact with the word wall cards in the different centers, encourage them to repeat the beginning sound of the card they are using.
+As the children interact with the word wall cards in the different centers, encourage them to repeat the card’s initial sound.
 Do this as often as possible during the day as well.

 Other Related Activities

 I like to combine several related activities to avoid boredom and keep the children interested and engaged.
-To accomplish that, I would like to give you some ideas of other activities that you can do in combination with your 4th of July Word Wall Cards.
+To accomplish that, I would like to share some ideas for other activities you can do alongside your 4th of July Word Wall Cards.
 These activities are:

 • Use the 4th of July Beginning Sounds Clip Cards & Graph activity